 The minor ingredient control system provides real time records for each batch produced, enabling the highest standards to be maintained by ensuring a consistent product.
 As batches are produced, the system records the batch data to the database and can print batch reports to an office printer.
 The report provides each ingredient by identification along with the required and the actual formula weights.
 A time and date is also stamped on each report at the start and end of the batch.
 If an alarm condition occurs during batch processing, the system will print an alarm message enabling a supervisor to review the performance of the operator and track problems that may occur later.

 Dust control and containment inside the plant was a big concern and a requirement.
 Sterling Systems is able to custom engineer not just a dust collector but the collection hoods for the scale hoppers, the bins and all the required ducting.
-In this application traveling dust hoods for the bins was designed.
-This has been a successful system and approach.
+In this application a traveling dust hood for each row of bins was designed.
+This has been a successful system and approach for several years.